MadLittleMods/pc-idle-guard/README.md

  - When locked: Disable mouse
     - Behind the scenes, it just disables the mouse device.
 If you get in trouble, you can re-enable via Device Manager
- - When locked: Play a clicking noise whenever a keyboard key is pressed
+ - When locked: Play a clicking sound whenever a keyboard key is pressed
- - When locked: OS-lock your computer after 5(default, configurable) keystrokes have happened
+ - When locked: OS-lock your computer after 5(default, configurable) keystrokes have occurred
+ - When locked: Plays quick alarm/siren if the process is exited

 **NB:** Only compatible with Windows and tested on Windows 10